jovotech/jovo-framework/docs/06_integrations/databases/README.md

 // Other files
 ```

-And this is an example how the file structure looks like, with the `userID` as a mainKey:
+And this is an example how the file structure looks like, with the `userID` as a mainKey and some persisted data with `someKey` and `someValue`:

 ```json
 [